 Why Memphis and Atlanta host NBA games on MLK Day?

 Martin Lurther King Jr. was born in Atlanta, Georgia.
-He also grew up there, attending the Booker T. Washington High School.
+He also grew up there, attending Booker T. Washington High School and Morehouse College.
 Given that connection, MLK Day is of tremendous importance to Atlanta and the Hawks franchise.

-Since 1994, the organisation has consistently hosted games on MLK Day and have not done so only on a few occasions (1998 - franchise split time between Georgia Dome and Alexander Memorial Coliseum, 1999 - no games until February, and2017).
+Since 1994, the organization has hosted games on MLK Day, with few exceptions - in 1998 when the franchise split time between Georgia Dome and Alexander Memorial Coliseum, in 1999 when no games were played until February and 2017.

 Every year since 2003, the Grizzlies, who moved from Vancouver, British Columbia in 2001, have hosted a game on MLK Day.